natuelabs/challenge/README.md

 - it should be possible to search for products by their specifications (one or more);
 - it must be possible to order the result by price (asc and desc);

-The test should be done in PHP, Python or NodeJS and we like if you avoid frameworks like our app examples.
+The test should be done in PHP, Python or NodeJS.
 We expect at the end of the test, outside the API running, the following items:

 - an explanation of what is needed to make your project work;
 - an explanation of how to perform the tests;